GLTR

 Features

-• integrates with gpt-2 117m language model
+• gpt-2 117m integration

-• provides visual footprint analysis
+• visual forensic analysis

 FAQs

-How does GLTR detect generated text?
+How does GLTR distinguish between AI and human text?

 Pricing Plans